liferay/lexicon-site/src/pages/docs/satellites/Sites/assetTitleBar.md

 ### Example in Context

-Tools are shown when hovering anywhere in the asset.
+Tools are shown when hovering anywhere in the asset:

 ![Asset Title Bar Example 1](../../../images/sites/AssetTitleBarExample1.jpg)